New plans aim to significantly improve – and add to – sports facilities at Ashville College.

 The club, which has 550 members (300 of which are aged between 10 and 17), has begun a major fundraising drive to meet the anticipated cost of the scheme.

-Detailed plans for the scheme are to be submitted to Harrogate Borough Council later this month with the hope of work staring in Spring 2017.
+Detailed plans for the scheme have been submitted to Harrogate Borough Council with the hope of work staring in Spring 2017.

 Harrogate Harriers will have exclusive use of the track on three evenings a week, whilst the school will use it during the day in term time, and on some weekends.